Albumin Urine Test

 presence of a protein called

 albumin.
-This is called albuminuria, and it is most often caused by
+This is called albuminuria.
+It is most often caused by

 kidney damage from